Arkansas Minimum Wage for 2018, 2019

-The Arkansas minimum wage is currently $8.50 per hour.
-Past increases include: January 1st 2016, $8.00 per hour, an increase of .50 cents over the previous years rate of $7.50 per hour.
-All of these minimum wage increases are based on a voter approved initiative on November 4th 2014.
+The Arkansas minimum wage is currently $9.25 per hour.
+Minimum wage increases are based on a voter approved initiative on November 4th 2014.
 Previously, Arkansas had not updated their minimum wage since 2006, and the Federal Minimum Wage took precedence.

 Arkansas exempts casual domestic workers (like babysitters and caregivers), employees at small newspapers, Federal government employees, and some farm workers from the minimum wage.
 Arkansas' minimum wage laws are only applicable to employers of 4 or more employees.